msqueeg/hardware-html/readme.md

 # Hartville Hardware HTML Development Toolkit

-This toolkit is intended to help web developers write html and css that will be compatible with Hartville Hardware's current stylesheet.
+This toolkit is intended to help web developers write html and css that will be compatible with Hartville Hardware's current stylesheet and web platform.
 This readme contains a few notes for creating html and css that can be easily incorporated into our system.

 ## Custom HTML
 custom markup should go in `index.html` inside the content div: